 - Readjust your bite to properly distribute the force when you chew

 If you have missing teeth, rest assured that Dr. Jordan at Flower Dental in Carrollton is skilled in placing and crafting fixed dental bridges that are comfortable and natural-looking.
 Dr. Jordan uses the most modern dental technologies and durable materials to make natural-looking bridges that are long-lasting.
 Most dental bridges may need to be replaced every 5 to 15 years depending on proper care, while implant-supported dental bridges are considered a permanent solution.

 A Better Bridge

 There are several types of fixed dental bridges.
 Some attach to the two adjacent (abutment) teeth while others are cemented to only one abutment tooth.
 Some are made entirely of dental crowns while others are held in place to a metal or porcelain framework that is bonded to the backs of two abutment teeth.
-You and Dr. Flower will discuss the best options for your case.
+You and Dr. Jordan will discuss the best options for your case.

 Implant-supported dental bridge This is considered the strongest and most stable type of bridge system.
 Typically, one implant is surgically placed for each missing tooth and these implants implant hold the bridge in position.
 If one implant per missing tooth isn’t possible, the bridge may have a pontic suspended between two implant-supported crowns.

 WE ARE YOUR LOCAL FAMILY DENTIST PROUDLY SERVING CARROLLTON, PLANO, THE COLONY, FRISCO, FARMERS BRANCH, LEWISVILLE AND ALL OTHER SURROUNDING NORTH DALLAS AREAS WITH GENERAL AND COSMETIC DENTISTRY.